VarunBhandary/ingestionx-ldp-framework/README.md

 A:
 - **DLT Pipelines**: Auto-generated Delta Live Tables pipelines for bronze/silver operations with Auto Loader integration
 - **Manual Jobs**: Custom notebook-based jobs where you write the code yourself, with full control and parameter passing

+#### **Q: Do I need to manually generate notebooks?**
+A: **No!** DLT notebooks are generated automatically when you run:
+- `databricks bundle validate --profile dev`
+- `databricks bundle deploy --profile dev`
+- `databricks bundle run --profile dev`

+The framework generates notebooks using your bundle variables, so they're always up-to-date with your configuration.
+You can still run `uv run python resources/notebook_generator.py` manually if needed for development or testing.

 ### **Configuration**